tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 3. Driving along lane
 4. Following speed limit of lane
 5. Follow traffic light
-6. Follow yeild/stop signs
+6. Follow yield/stop signs
 7. Turning left/right at intersections
 8. Park vehicle at parking space (either reverse parking or forward first parking)

 ## Requirements
 1. **Planing route from start to goal**  (Use Case 1)
    * Planning stack should be able to get starting lane and goal lane from given start pose and goal pose either in earth frame or map frame
-   * Planning stack should be able to calculate sequences of lanes that navigates vehicle from start lane to goal lane that minimizes cost function(either time based cost or distance based cost)
+   * Planning stack should be able to calculate sequences of lanes that navigates vehicle from start lane to goal lane that minimizes cost function (either time based cost or distance based cost)

 2. **Driving along lane** (Use Case 2)
    * Vehicle must drive between left boundary and right boundary of driving lane